RakhithJK/YT-Spammer-Purge-wiki/Config-File-Settings.md

 * 📝`delete_without_reviewing`: Sets whether to remove comments without
 * `enable_ban`: Sets whether to ban matched users
 * `removal_type`: Sets whether to delete, hold for review, or report matched comments
+* `whitelist_excluded`: Whether to whitelist any authors that were excluded from deletion
 * 📝`check_deletion_success`: Sets whether to check that comments were successfully deleted, to save on time and API quota

 Logging

 * `enable_logging`: Whether to create log file or not
 * 📝`log_path`: Change the path of where the log file is saved
 * 📝`log_mode`: Sets the format of the log files, whether Rich Text Format (default) or plaintext